Vietnam.vn - Nền tảng quảng bá Việt Nam

 Japanese authorities on July 4 evacuated some residents from islands near the epicenter of a 5.5-magnitude earthquake off the tip of the southernmost main island of Kyushu.

-The July 3 earthquake, so powerful it made it difficult to stand, was one of more than 1,000 earthquakes that have struck the islands of Kagoshima Prefecture in the past two weeks, sparking rumors rooted in comic book predicts that a major disaster will strike the country on July 5.
+The July 3 earthquake, so powerful it made it difficult to stand, was one of more than 1,000 earthquakes that have struck the islands of Kagoshima Prefecture in the past two weeks, sparking rumors rooted in comic book predictions that a major disaster would strike the country on July 5.

 Nhật bản bình yên sau lời 'tiên tri' thảm họa ngày 5.7 trong truyện tranh- Ảnh 1.